 No. Grass-fed animal products should be the only food source you consume.
 Processed meats like pepperoni and other lunch meats typically contain harmful ingredients like artificial nitrates to preserve its shelf life which can negatively impact your health.

 Around 1 month.
-If you’re like most people, you’ve been eating carbohydrates your whole life.
-Your body will take some time to adjust to using fats and protein as its main source of energy.
+If you're like most people, you've been eating carbohydrates your whole life, so your body will take some time to adjust.